CodeYourFuture/fundamentals-blockly/exercises/array_while_loops.md

 2. Add a `find the element with id` block to find the html list.

 3. Add a `repeat while` block from the Loops menu inside the previous block and change it to be `repeat until`.
-(We are going to keep "get and remove"ing items from the array _until_ it's empty.)
+(We are going to keep `get and remove`ing items from the array _until_ it's empty.)

 4. Set the condition value to `... is empty`.